ZKBig/XRouting/README.md

 ```
 Note that users can visualize training performance by running `tensorboard --logdir [directory]` in a seperate terminal, where `[directory]` is defaulted to `\training_result\XRouting\PPO` for `XRouting` model, `\training_result\PPO\PPO` for `PPO` model and `\training_result\DQN\DQN` for `DQN` model.

+Another important training results are information of trips.
+More specifically, the basic trip information for each vehicle, including travelling time and travelling length, of each episode during training process is stored in the directory `\training_tripinfo\XRouting_training` for `XRouting` model, `\training_tripinfo\PPO_training` for `PPO` model and `\training_tripinfo\DQN_training` for `DQN` model.